Northwestern Medicine Valley West Hospital donates to Equine Dreams

 For more information about the DuPage Foundation, visit www.dupagefoundation.org.

-Equine Dreams is proud to be the recipient of a very generous grant from the IDEAL INDUSTRIES FOUNDATION, which will go toward the care and feeding of our therapy horses.
-“Equine Dreams is beyond thankful to the IDEAL INDUSTRIES FOUNDATION for their long-standing support of our mission to nurture abilities in individuals with special needs.
-We appreciate their commitment to our organization,” said Windy Kopecky, Board Member and Head Instructor for Equine Dreams.
+Equine Dreams wishes to express its heartfelt appreciation to the IDEAL INDUSTRIES FOUNDATION, for a generous grant, which will go toward the care and feeding of our therapy horses.
+“Equine Dreams is beyond grateful to the IDEAL INDUSTRIES FOUNDATION for their continued support of our mission to nurture abilities in individuals with special needs.
+We are blessed to have their commitment to our organization," said Windy Kopecky, Board Member and PATH, Intl.
+Instructor for Equine Dreams.

 Located in DeKalb County, the IDEAL INDUSTRIES FOUNDATION provides support to educational, health and human services programs and the arts.
 For more information on IDEAL INDUSTRIES, visit www.idealindustries.com.